aquefir/inbound/README.md

 ## Getting started

-The way we recommend getting started with Inbound is by sourcing it with Earthbound.
-An Earthbound INI file is provided in `etc/` to do this.
+The way we recommend getting started with Inbound is by procuring it with Earthbound.
+An Earthbound INI is provided in `etc/` to do this.

 Alternatively, you can vendor the two necessary sources, `prologue.mk` and `epilogue.mk`, from the `src/` folder in this repository.
 Once you